LESSON 1:I – What are the learning objectives of this lesson?

 What are we learning?

-In this session, we review the key concepts that guide our 100% Community initiative.
+In this session, we review the key concepts that guide our 100% New Mexico initiative.
 We will reinforce the goals and components of the county initiative — a program designed to strengthen a collaborative and data-driven process of capacity-building.

 The ultimate goal of the initiative is to prevent adverse childhood experiences (ACEs), childhood trauma, social adversity and maltreatment that sends families into the child welfare systems.
 We seek to improve health and safety outcomes for the children, youth, families and communities we serve.